dbsheta/cgan-mxnet/README.md

 # cgan-mxnet
-Conditional Generative Adversarial Network in MXNet
+Pytorch implementation of Conditional Deep Convolutional Generative Adversarial Networks (cGAN/cDCGAN) for MNIST dataset.

+The network architecture (number of layer, layer size and activation function etc.) of this code differs from the paper.